 So let me tell you about this dip.
 Oh.
 My.
 Stars.
 You and your holiday guests are gonna love this one.
 If you love Jalapeño Poppers then this is your dip.
 Don’t worry, it’s not blazing hot.
 It just has a slight kick.
 If you want it hotter, you could certainly add in more jalapeños.
 Warm dips are perfect for this time of year.
 And everyone loves a good, creamy dip.
 Y’all know this is true.
 Go to any party and folks are always hanging around the dip.
 This is also great football food!
 Let’s dig in!

 1 cup Panko bread crumbs

-salt, pepper, dried parsley (optional)
+- salt, pepper, dried parsley (to taste)

 Preheat oven to 375F degrees.

 Spray a 2-quart casserole dish with nonstick cooking spray.